Joe Perry (musician): Continued success of Aerosmith and solo albums (2000–present)

 In November 2017, Perry announced a January 2018 release date for his fourth solo album, Sweetzerland Manifesto.
 The album comprised ten tracks of new material and included guest musicians Johnny Depp, Robin Zander, David Johansen, and others.
 In November 2018, Perry released the first single off Sweetzerland Manifesto, entitled "Quake", with Aerosmith bandmate Brad Whitford and Gary Cherone of Extreme on board.

 In 2019, Perry joined Aerosmith for a residency in Las Vegas called "Aerosmith: Deuces are Wild", a reference to both Las Vegas casino gambling and the band's 1994 single of the same name.
-The band's residency lasted from April of 2019 to February of 2020 at the Park Theater.
+The band's residency lasted from April 2019 to February 2020 at the Park Theater.
 Interspersed in the middle of the residency in July and August 2019, the band performed at a festival in Minnesota and played a total of nine shows spread across three MGM venues in Maryland, New Jersey, and Massachusetts.

 On September 4, 2022, Perry joined Aerosmith for a concert at the Maine Savings Amphitheater during a warm-up show to prepare for their rescheduled 50th anniversary concert at Fenway Park.
-Originally scheduled for 2020, the concert was held on September 8, 2022 after the COVID-19 pandemic.
-This show broke Fenway Park's all time attendance record with over 38.7K fans.
-Following the concert, Perry and Aerosmith returned to Las Vegas for a brief spell of shows from September to November of 2022.
+Originally scheduled for 2020, the concert was held on September 8, 2022, after the COVID-19 pandemic.
+This show broke Fenway Park's all-time attendance record with over 38.7K fans.
+Following the concert, Perry and Aerosmith returned to Las Vegas for a brief spell of shows from September to November 2022.

 On September 2, 2023, Perry joined Aerosmith for their final tour beginning in Philadelphia.
 However, after the third show in Elmont, New York, Steven Tyler fractured his larynx and the band subsequently retired.

-In April of 2023, Perry reassembled the Joe Perry Project for 6 shows that month.
+In April 2023, Perry reassembled the Joe Perry Project for 6 shows that month.

-In August and September of 2025, Perry played 10 more shows with the Joe Perry Project which included Aerosmith band member Brad Whitford, Stone Temple Pilots bassist Robert DeLeo, drummer Jason Sutter, keyboardist Buck Johnson, and Black Crowes vocalist Chris Robinson.
+In August and September 2025, Perry played 10 more shows with the Joe Perry Project which included Aerosmith band member Brad Whitford, Stone Temple Pilots bassist Robert DeLeo, drummer Jason Sutter, keyboardist Buck Johnson, and Black Crowes vocalist Chris Robinson.
 For the final show at the Hollywood Bowl in Los Angeles, the band was joined by Guns N' Roses guitarist Slash for one song and Steven Tyler for two songs.